alx-prodev-backend/alx-airbnb-database/database-adv-script/README.md

-# 🔗 Mastering SQL Joins
+# 🔗 Mastering SQL Joins and Subqueries

-This guide helps you understand and practice the different types of SQL JOINs by writing real queries and visualizing their effects using Venn diagrams and table structures.
+This guide helps you understand and practice different types of **SQL JOINs** and **subqueries**, including both correlated and non-correlated types, with real queries and visual diagrams.

 ---

 ## 📘 What Are Joins?

 Joins allow you to combine rows from two or more tables based on a related column between them.
-They are essential in relational database queries.
+They are essential for working with relational databases.

 ---